Bitcoin provides some anonymity but it’s up to bitcoiners where they want to be on the spectrum from fully anonymous to fully identified.

 How to stay anonymous

-Bitcoiners can prevent people from getting the further information needed to identify bitcoiners by using good bitcoin privacy practices like:
+Bitcoiners can prevent people from getting the further information needed to identify them by using good bitcoin privacy practices like:

 - Use a VPN.